 Get WordPress.

-First, grab a copy of WordPress from here and expand the files in into Webroot or wherever your website source is stored.
+First, grab a copy of WordPress from here and expand the files into Webroot or wherever your website source is stored.

-Get the SQLite plugin
+Get the SQLite plugin.

-Update: Original author is no longer maintaining this plugin, you can get it from this GitHub repo or click this link here, to download the zip archive of the git repo.
+Update: Original author is no longer maintaining this plugin.
+You can get it from this GitHub repo, or click this link here to download the zip archive of the git repo.

 Now get the SQLite integration plugin from here and expand the files.

-Setting up and activating the plugin
+Setting up and activating the plugin.

 Now place the SQLite Integration plugin folder in your wp-content/plugins